John Atkyns1

 Consanguinity Index=0.0%

-Sir Edward Chichester, 1st Viscount Chichester of Carrickfergus was born circa 1568.2 He was the son of Sir John Chichester and Gertrude Courtenay.1 He married, secondly, Mary Denham.3 He married, firstly, Anne Coplestone, daughter of John Coplestone and Dorothy Biston, on 4 July 1605.3 He died on 8 July 1648.3 He was buried at Eggesford, Devon, England.3 He died intestate and his estate was administered on 27 September 1648.4
+Edward Chichester, 1st Viscount Chichester of Carrickfergus was born circa 1568.2 He was the son of Sir John Chichester and Gertrude Courtenay.1 He married, secondly, Mary Denham.3 He married, firstly, Anne Coplestone, daughter of John Coplestone and Dorothy Biston, on 4 July 1605.3 He died on 8 July 1648.3 He was buried at Eggesford, Devon, EnglandG.3 He died intestate and his estate was administered on 27 September 1648.4

-Sir Edward Chichester, 1st Viscount Chichester of Carrickfergus was invested as a Knight on 18 July 1616 at Theobalds, Hertfordshire, England.3 He held the office of Governor of Carrickfergus.3 He held the office of Admiral of Loughneagh.3 He held the office of Governor of Culmore.3 He was Joint Commissioner of the Treasury [Ireland].3 He was invested as a Privy Counsellor (P.C.)
+He was appointed Knight on 18 July 1616 at Theobalds, Hertfordshire, EnglandG.3 He held the office of Governor of Carrickfergus.3 He held the office of Governor of Culmore.3 He was Joint Commissioner of the Treasury [Ireland].3 He held the office of Admiral of Loughneagh.3 He was appointed Privy Counsellor (P.C.)
 [Ireland] in 1625.3 He was created 1st Baron Chichester of Belfast, co.
 Antrim [Ireland] on 1 April 1625.1 He was created 1st Viscount Chichester of Carrickfergus, co.
 Antrim [Ireland] on 1 April 1625.1 He was commader of the a Regiment in 1641 for the King.3

 Citations